After YouTube closed Brad Jones' account, Spoony posted a few of his reviews on his website and caused his popularity to surge.

 What Could Have Been: According to the commentary of "Brad and Jerrid do The Room", Brad's review of The Room was going to be a Kung Tai Ted, but then Tommy Wiseau's lawyers came into the picture and started taking down various online reviews of that film.

 Brad also mentioned once on his forums that he was planning a new scripted series about a character that loves films by The Asylum.
 As the post is nearly two years old of this time, the series probably didn't take off.
 (Also, MikeJ has an "Asylum Seeker" reviews with a similar premise, so it's possible that Brad didn't want to create a competing series.)

 There's also several films he wanted to review, but ended up deciding against for various reasons.
-One he named was Hitler's Harlots, which he eventually decided against on because it was mostly regular sex.
 He also claims that the The Stewardesses 3-D review almost didn't happen because he had a hard time coming up with material.

 The second part of the I Spit on Your Grave review was supposed to open with a nit-picky rant from the Third Rate Gamer.
 But he couldn't do it due to schedule issues, so Brad got Josh Hadley to do it instead.